keikai/doc/axyra/dev-ref/Installation.md

 # The native library

 The engine is a native library.
-The Java SDK locates it on the **classpath**, at `/native/<os>-<arch>/`, and extracts it on first use:
+The Java library locates it on the **classpath**, at `/native/<os>-<arch>/`, and extracts it on first use:

 | Classpath path | Platform |